Building Comprehensive Mental Health & Psychosocial Support Services

 International Medical Corps is one of the few global emergency response organizations with the capacity to address the immediate psychosocial needs of communities struck by disaster and to help those with preexisting mental disorders.

-A chronic shortage of qualified, specialized mental health workers in many countries is compounded in humanitarian crises, when the availability of health staff is often limited and health facilities may be damaged or access to them otherwise compromised.
+A chronic shortage of qualified, specialized mental health workers in many countries is compounded in humanitarian crises, when the availability of health staff is often even more limited and health facilities may be damaged or hard to access.
 Improving access to sustainable and quality mental health care requires training, outreach efforts and effective communication and consultation between all those involved.
 This approach includes working with first responders, community health workers, primary healthcare staff, mental health specialists and government stakeholders.

 Our Response

 Those experiencing mental health issues often have complex needs that require the attention of specialists from more than one discipline.
-To address such challenges, International Medical Corps has developed a mental health case management approach that meets multiple needs, such as health and safety, while working with individuals on goal-setting, and connecting them with available resources to support them as they move toward better functioning.
+To address such challenges, International Medical Corps has developed a mental health case-management approach that meets multiple needs, such as health and safety, while working with individuals on goal-setting and connecting them with available resources to support them as they move toward better functioning.

 Recognizing and treating psychosocial issues at the community level strengthens a community’s ability to support those with pre-existing mental disorders, particularly in the context of an emergency situation.
 International Medical Corps’ interventions focus on providing individual, supportive counseling by case managers, and promoting community awareness by teaching community residents about common mental health problems, how to reduce stigma and how to support those affected by mental health issues.

-Highlights & Resources
+Highlights

-• Assessment reports:
+Assessment reports:

 International Medical Corps has launched educational booklets about common mental health issues as part of its wider effort to promote mental health care among Syrian refugees and host communities in Lebanon.
+The booklets have been used in other Arabic-speaking countries as well and translated into Ukrainian.

 We provide culturally appropriate mental health and psychosocial support to individuals, families and communities.